Paata Burchuladze: Charity work and civil activities

 Burchuladze set up the charity foundation Iavnana in January 2004 and through it organized dozens of concerts and events to support vulnerable children and families in Georgia.
 He was the United Nations Goodwill Ambassador in 2006 and UNICEF Goodwill Ambassador in Georgia in 2010.

 In November 2015, Burchuladze established the Georgian Development Foundation, a civic movement, which was expected to turn into a political party ahead of the scheduled October 2016 parliamentary election.
 Burchuladze emphasized that his new organization was not a political party and described it as a pro-democracy and pro-Western advocacy group.
 He set up offices in Washington and Los Angeles with the declared aim to raise awareness of Georgia in the United States, whose help, according to Burchuladze, was essential in reducing threats coming from Russia.

 A March 2016 opinion poll commissioned by the International Republican Institute showed Burchuladze's Georgian Development Foundation as being not too far behind from the ruling Georgian Dream coalition and the main opposition United National Movement, garnering 12%, 19%, and 18%, respectively.
 On 12 May 2016, Burchuladze announced the foundation of a new political organization, State for the People, and his intention to take part in the upcoming parliamentary election.
 Two months after the party's failure in the election, in December 2016, Burchuladze announced his withdrawal from politics and return to opera.
 In July 2017, Burchuladze became the director of the opera division of the St. Petersburg-based Mikhailovsky Theatre, one of Russia's oldest opera and ballet houses.

 In 2025, during the 2024–2025 Georgian political crisis, Burchuladze proposed to peacefully overthrow the government via massive street protests on the afternoon of the 4 October 2025 municipal election day.
 He predicted a participation of 200 to 300 thousand people and that a "technical government" would replace the government of de facto leader Bidzina Ivanishvili.
 A mass rally took place in Tbilisi on the evening of 4 October.
 Burchuladze spoke at the rally, which he described as the "first 'National Assembly.
 He announced three elements of a power transition plan.
 Later in the evening Burchuladze was hospitalised.
 He stated that after medical checks he would return to the protest.
 He was subsequently detained by police.

+Burchuladze is now serving a seven year prisonment for blocking roads during anti-government demonstrations in Tblisi.
+He gave a statement on 25 July to accept a plea deal.
+This to have all the people involved released from what Burchuladze called "unlawful detention".